guitarremote/statistical-learning-notes/ML-Notes.md

 * How can gbm be parallelized(xgboost) if the second tree is dependent on the first tree?

-* How is variable importance calculated in ensemble tree based models?
+* How is variable importance calculated in ensemble tree based models?<br/>
 Ans.
 The variable importance measures can be obtained by recording how much the RSS(for regression trees) or the gini index(for classification) has decreased on average across all N trees due to splits over the variable.

 * Say I am trying to predict the house prices using gbm model.
 Will I get correct results if I build the model without log-transforming the price?